 Project Deliverables Warranty.

 Contractor represents, warrants, covenants, and agrees that all Deliverables will be provided, and shall meet all requirements, as set forth in this Agreement, including the Specifications and applicable Services Plans, Work Plans, and OWDs.
 All Deliverables shall be complete, meet Specifications, adhere to the applicable DED, be provided timely as defined in the applicable Work Plan, internally consistent, consistent with other related Deliverables, uniform in appearance, prepared by qualified personnel in accordance with standards, methods and Acceptance criteria as defined in the applicable DED, and be free of Deficiencies.
 The warranty period shall be for the full term of this Agreement, including any Extended Term.
 All warranty work shall be at no additional cost to the Consortium during the term of this Agreement.
+Third Party Software and Hardware is subject to the warranty terms of the third-party provider thereof, and Contractor is not obligated to provide any incremental, additional, or supplemental warranties with respect to such Third Party Software or Hardware; provided, however, that this does not limit Contractor's warranty obligations with respect to the Deliverables as set forth above.
+Contractor will correct Deficiencies caused by Third Party Software or Hardware in accordance with subparagraphs 11.3 (Correction of Deficiencies) and 11.4 (Warrant Work Response).

 Project Services Warranty.